Understanding and harnessing macrophage-mediated

 Ariana Sanchez joins the lab as the lab's first postdoctoral fellow.
 Welcome!

 Ariana joins us from Genentech, where she worked for two years as a Scientist developing high-throughput immune-cell/cancer co-culture assays and receptor interactome discovery methods.
-Prior to that, she completed her PhD in Cell and Molecular Biology at Stanford University, where she established proximity labeling methods in living organisms.
+Prior to that, she completed her PhD in Cell and Molecular Biology at Stanford University in Jessica Feldman's lab, where she established proximity labeling methods in living organisms.
 Welcome, Ariana!

 The lab is also grateful to receive additional funding support from the Larry L. Hillblom Foundation, the Glenn Foundation/AFAR, the UCSF Liver Center, and the CRISPR Cures for Cancer Initiative.